 This development highlights the necessity for all organizations, regardless of size, to adopt strong cyber defenses in today's interconnected world.
 With the growing digital footprint of sports clubs and leisure entities, this proactive step from Sportscover could very well be a game-changer for safeguarding against cyber risks.

-The Australian Securities and Investments Commission (ASIC) has unveiled new enforcement priorities for the upcoming year, placing a spotlight on insurance pricing, claims handling, and complaints processes.
-This move aims to enhance consumer protection and ensure fair practices within the insurance industry. - read more
+The Australian Securities and Investments Commission (ASIC) has unveiled its enforcement priorities for 2025, placing a significant emphasis on insurance pricing practices, claims handling, and complaints processes.
+This initiative aims to enhance consumer protection and ensure fair practices within the insurance industry. - read more

 Life insurance is a financial product designed to provide a safety net for your loved ones and business in the event of your passing.
 At its core, life insurance aims to deliver financial protection by paying out a lump sum or ongoing payments to a designated beneficiary upon the insured's death. - read more